Customizer drafts, CodeMirror, and the last major classic-era release. A practical look back at why WordPress 4.9 mattered.

 5.00 /5 - (36 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 WordPress 4.9 “Tipton” (released in 2017) was a special release.
 It was the last major version before the 5.0 Revolution, which introduced the Gutenberg editor.

+Learn more about WordPress development services at WPPoland.
 Looking back from 2026, version 4.9 was the moment WordPress “matured” as a developer platform, introducing features we now take for granted.

-The historical context: WordPress 4.9 as a turning point
+#The historical context: WordPress 4.9 as a turning point

 WordPress 4.9 “Tipton” (named after jazz musician Billy Tipton) was released on November 16, 2017.
 It represented the culmination of the “classic” WordPress era – the last version before Gutenberg fundamentally changed how we build WordPress sites.